kubernetes/sig-release/release-team/role-handbooks/release-team-lead/README.md

 ### Week 10

 - Code freeze begins, and it’s now the home stretch of the release.
 SIGs will need to ensure all work moving forward is carefully curated with merge required labels ([more info here](https://git.k8s.io/community/contributors/devel/release.md)).
-- Branch Manager ensures automation actively enforcing merge blocking labeling and other release policies
+- Branch Manager ensures automation is actively enforcing merge blocking labeling and other release policies
 - The release team needs to look at any in-flight PRs and ensure nothing is being jammed in at the last minute without proper tests, review, etc. This is something to watch extremely closely because it happens every release.
 Just watch what gets merged closely after code freeze.
 Incorrectly merged items need assessed and perhaps reverted.
 GitHub has [a query comparing a release branch and master](https://github.com/kubernetes/kubernetes/compare/release-1.12).
 - Assist the documentation leads in collecting missing docs PRs.
 - Schedule burndown meetings starting next week for every weekday until the Friday after release day, make sure to invite the community calendar